 Snatches of sound drift over the hill.
 Fractions of childish phrases on the wind.
 Faraway cries, fragile and opaque as a snowflake…

 Breathing in the past

 I smell the cold.
 I suck it deep into my lungs.
-The pisteurs and ski lift staff glide away, back to La Rosière, and we find ourselves alone with our guide and teeny tiny sledges.
+The pisteurs and ski lift staff glide away, back to La Rosière centre.
+We find ourselves alone with our guide and the teeny tiny sledges.
 Ed our instructor from Evolution 2 activity company throws out instructions.
 They are urgent and direct.
 The clock is ticking.
-We need to master a new skill and get down the mountain safely and under our own steam.
+We need to master a new skill and get down the mountain safely under our own steam.
 Before dark.
 Before the White Mountain behind us embraces the night.

 Carving and weaving through freshly laundered sheets.
 Snaking through patchy beds of slush.
 Satchels swiping sheets of ice.
 Small feet skirting random scree…

 My sledge is little more than three pieces of scuffed and ageing wood tacked together, with a wooden blade on the end.
 Unfancy but surprisingly sturdy and reassuringly close to the ground.

 “Where are the brakes?”
 I wonder out loud.

 Ed explains paret sledges have been around since the early 1900’s, helping children to get to and from school more quickly in the mountains.
 The sport is curiously both easy and hard to master, you need to embrace the rush, he says.
 “Find your centre of balance, throw your weight from side to side like you do on skis and relax.”
 It needs more courage than it looks like it should.